-This is a series we’re doing which will help you in the process of everything you need to know about your remote workers.
+This is a series we’re doing which will help you in the process of everything you need to know about remote workers.
 If you haven’t already, you need to take a look at Hack #1 – consistent motivation, and bookmark that article along with the rest of the series to get yourself caught up.

 A lot of business owners drop the ball because they are too busy to stand in there with the new worker and share their principles and what they want to see from them in the company.
 We only know these failures after the fact.
-You don’t get a second chance to make a first impression when it comes to making communication concrete in the mind of the remote employee.
+You don’t get a second chance to make a first impression when it comes to making communication concrete in the mind of the remote worker.

-Most business owners and their teams use multiple communication channels.
+Most business owners and their workers use multiple communication channels.
 The most popular one is Skype because it can handle a lot of the day to day operational dialogue and most people already have a Skype account ready to go.

 However, have you thought about other communication channels to switch to in case one goes down for the day?

-Make sure all of your remote workers can get in touch with whoever they need to talk to when they need to talk to them.
+Make sure all remote workers can get in touch with whoever they need to talk to when they need to talk to them.
 Maybe there’s a power outage?
 Or what happens when the internet goes down in the worker’s home?
 Skype doesn’t work on the desktop then!